theresaluu/theresaluu.github.io/_posts/2015-08-26-let-it-be-ugly.md

 layout: post
 title: "Let It Be Ugly"
 categories: roadblocks jekyll redcarpet
+excerpt: If you love something, then let it go.
+And if you **fucking hate something** but it's code you are working on, you also have to let it go ...
 ---

 If you love something, then let it go.
 And if you **fucking hate something** but it's code you are working on, you also have to let it go ... live online while you keep iterating on it 'til it stops looking like a bastard.
 Why not make my first post be a declaration of roadblocks?